RITE Workplace for Leaders & Officers @University of Central Florida: NOV 23-24, 2020 (Orlando, FL)

-PRIVATE Training for: University of Central Florida Police Leaders (Invite only)
+PRIVATE Training for: University of Central Florida Police Leaders & Officers (Invite only)

 RITE’s Professional Workplace Training is nationally recognized in encouraging a bias-free workplace.
 Our classes include a unique combination of emotional intelligence skill-building, that includes years of research to give your employees a sole-source experience that can not be duplicated.

 RITE Academy is pleased to provide Professional Workplace Leadership Training for UCF Police Command Staff and Leaders.
-The Training will be conducted JUL 30, 2020.
 This training is by invitation only.
 Contact information below.

 University of Central Florida